 There is no notion of a "liveness assumption" in the context of a single component specification.
-Viewing liveness only as a "guarantee" agrees with real world practice: there is no point in a behavior where we can decide that the liveness assumption "has been violated" [70], [110].
-Liveness "assumptions" are meaningful in the context of multiple components, specified by multiple temporal properties, a situation similar to possibility properties [115], [10, §8.9.3].
-The liveness part of a property defined by the Unzip and WhilePlusHalf operators has no distinct place that could be regarded as "assumption" (notably, if G is a safety property, then $F \pm G$ is a safety property [48, §5.2, p.261]).
+Viewing liveness only as a "guarantee" agrees with real world practice: there is no point in a behavior where we can decide that the liveness assumption "has been violated" [42], [126].
+Liveness "assumptions" are meaningful in the context of multiple components, specified by multiple temporal properties, a situation similar to possibility properties [134], [10, §8.9.3].
+The liveness part of a property defined by the Unzip and WhilePlusHalf operators has no distinct place that could be regarded as "assumption" (notably, if G is a safety property, then $F \xrightarrow{} G$ is a safety property [48, §5.2, p.
+261]).

 A simple but necessary property of the specifications L_1, L_2, L_3 is the acyclic arrangement of the reasoning that derives L [38], forming a proof lattice [44].
-Mutual dependence of safety properties is admissible because it is possible to spread implication in a "stepwise" fashion over a behavior, as in the operator WhilePlusHalf.
+Mutual dependence of safety properties is admissible due to how implication is spread in a "stepwise" fashion over a behavior, as with the operator WhilePlusHalf (Fig. 9).
 So what appears circular for safety properties is a well-founded chain of implications crisscrossing between components.
 Unlike safety properties, liveness properties allow arbitrary deferment of obligations to the future.
 This deferment is what allows circularity to arise when liveness properties are mutually dependent.
 Thus, in order to obtain sound conclusions about liveness properties of an assembly, there should be no cycles of dependence among liveness properties guaranteed by different components [49].